anchor/tingle/ronn/tingle.8.md

 whatever you leave in the open.

 Site or host-specific maintenance procedures can be condensed into tingle hook scripts and executed between the actions listed below.
-For instance, a site's configuration management system could distribute a tingle hook to have a host temporarily check itself out of the site's availability monitoring system before rebooting.
+Hook script failures (where a failure is signalled with a non-zero exit status) will trigger an immediate abort.

 Systems administrators plan maintenance (at least in part) in terms of the most drastic action they expect to perform.
 The action supplied to